Ranigat: Access

 The site is located in Nogram village in District Buner and can be reached by a small road from Nogram, where ample parking space for about 15 cars is available.
 From parking, there are 500 stairs to the site constructed by the Japanese government.
 The main attractions include the Stupas, monasteries, drainage systems, and a big rock erected by the ancient people at some distance that they probably used to worship.
 The city was beautifully designed, and stones from the local mountains have been extensively used.
 Ranigat is easily accessible through the M1 (motorway) or N35.
 It is about 20 km away from Swabi and 100 km from Peshawar or Islamabad.

 It is a big stone atop the local hill and partitions the two districts, Swabi and Buner, in the Khyber Pakhtoonkhawa province.
-The height of the Rani Gatt is roughly 40 m, and its width is almost 25 m, giving it the look of a small minaret.
+The height of the Ranigat is roughly 40 m, and its width is almost 25 m, giving it the look of a small minaret.
 The local people visit this place and enjoy the wonderful view of the small, beautiful, and green villages of the district.